svenbieg/Scheduler/README.md

 </table><br />

 <p>
-You can find detailed information in the <a href="https://github.com/svenbieg/Scheduler/wiki">Wiki</a>
+For more information please visit the <a href="https://github.com/svenbieg/Scheduler/wiki">Wiki</a>
 </p>
 <br />